hoangduytran/blender-manual/manual/advanced/command_line/extension_arguments.rst

                         When omitted the repository is considered "local" as it is not connected to an external repository, where packages may be installed by file or managed manually.
+  --source SOURCE       The type of source in ('USER', 'SYSTEM').
+                        System repositories are managed outside of Blender and are considered read-only.
   --cache BOOLEAN       Use package cache (default=1).
   --clear-all           Clear all repositories before adding, simplifies test setup.
   --no-prefs            Treat the user-preferences as read-only,